vminkmar/ft_irc/sketch.md

     Done:
 				"PING/PONG"

 # Documenation
 		All incoming Messages are parsed in 3 Parts, COMMAND, PARAMETERS and TRAIL.
-Command is always the first part of the message.
-In the function Server::Messages you always need to look for m_command and after that you need to work with the m_parameters(vector).
-If there is a trail it is stored in m_trail but mostly you won't need it but you need to look it up in the RFC2812.
+Command is always the first part of themessage.
+In the function Server::Messages you always need to look for m_command and after that you need to work with them_parameters(vector).
+If there is a trail it is stored in m_trail but mostly you won't need it but you need to look it upin the RFC2812.
 If you want to search for other stuff then you look up RFC2810-RFC2813.
-If you have any question write me a message.
+If you have any question write mea message.